toadereandreas/restaurant-mobile/documentation/backend-communication.md

 ## 4. Backend communication

-The application's main purpose is to aid the waiters by keeping track of their orders, bills and ultimately their customers.
+The application's main purpose is to aid the waiters in keeping track of their orders, bills and ultimately their customers.
 To achieve this, the application requires a degree of synchronicity with the webserver, which is achieved through the network communication layer.

 ## 4.1 Simple requests